Who Must File a Utah Income Tax Return

 Haven’t Filed a Federal Return in a While?

 If you are due a federal income tax refund from the IRS, you only have three years to file and claim it.
-The IRS has a short video, Haven't Filed a Tax Return in Years? and a publication, Haven't Filed a Tax Return in a While? that both give more information.
+The IRS has a short publication, Haven’t Filed a Tax Return in a While? that gives more information.

 Statute of Limitations gives more information about Utah’s statute of limitations for applying for a refund.